cloudevents/spec/schemaregistry/schemaregistry.md

 schema version is valid according to the rules of its format, for instance whether it is a valid Avro schema document when the format is Apache Avro.

-Within the scope of the schema set, the version is identified by the combination of a version number and an optional format identifier.
 The schema version MAY also have an additional, optional unique identifier within the scope of the registry.

 #### version